Self-harm learning networks

-These learning networks for parents, carers and teachers will help children and young people who are self-harming
+This learning network for parents, carers, teachers and other professionals will help children and young people who are self-harming

-A self-harm learning network has been set up to improve the skills and knowledge of people working in school age educational settings and parents, families and carers.
+The self-harm learning network is back for 2024.
+The network aims to improve the skills and knowledge of people working in school-age educational settings, other professionals and parents, families and carers.

-The network, which is part of the Sussex Health and Care Partnership ICS suicide prevention work, aims to prevent and respond to children and young people who are self-harming, including within the context of changes brought about the pandemic.
+The network, which is part of the Sussex Health and Care Partnership Integrated Care System's suicide prevention work, aims to prevent and respond to children and young people who are self-harming, including within the context of changes brought about the pandemic.

 The project will be delivered by West Sussex Mind and YMCA DownsLink Group.